openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

 [^14]:
-    The ISSN override field works in the same way as the journal title override, and it should only be used if you want to display a different ISSN for specific articles in special circumstances.
+    The ISSN override field works in the same way as the journal title override, and it must only be used if you want to display a different ISSN for specific articles in special circumstances.

 [^15]: